Functional Safety

 Reference Project: ExamAI

-Control and testing procedures for AI
+Control and testing procedures for AI systems

 In the publicly funded project ExamAI, Fraunhofer IESE is collaborating with an interdisciplinary team to investigate what control and testing procedures for systems with Artificial Intelligence could look like in the areas of industrial production and human resource management.